-Nonetheless, Pandora opened the jar (in modern accounts often mistranslated as “Pandora’s box,” releasing all the evils that visit humanity like pain and suffering, leaving only hope inside once she had closed it again.
+Nonetheless, Pandora opened the jar (in modern accounts often mistranslated as “Pandora’s box“) releasing all the evils that visit humanity like pain and suffering, leaving only hope (expectation) inside once she had closed it again.
 (Most scholars translate the Greek word elpis as “expectation.”)
-The Pandora myth is a theodicy—an attempt to explain why there is evil in the world.
+The Pandora myth is a theodicy—an attempt to explain why evil exists in the world.
 (The idiom “to open a Pandora’s box”, means to do or start something that will cause many unforeseen problems.)

-My interpretation depends on understanding hope, not as an expectation, but as an attitude that leads us to act rather than despair.
+Still, my interpretation depends on understanding hope, not as an expectation, but as an attitude that leads us to act rather than despair.
 This is the good kind of hope preserved in the jar.
-To better understand my interpretation, remember the words of Aeschylus from his tragedy,
+To better understand this, remember the words of Aeschylus from his tragedy,

 Chorus: Did you perhaps go further than you have told us?